 Society for American Archaeology, American Anthropological Association

 2018.
 The Aquatic Imaginary of Ancestral Tiwa Landscapes.
-Invited paper in the “Deep Ecologies of the Northern Rio Grande” session at the Society for American Archaeology meeting, Washington DC.
+Invited paper in the “Deep Ecologies of the Northern Rio Grande” session at the SAA meeting, Wash.
+DC.

 2018.
 The Wolf Beneath the Plaza: Pastoralism and Predation in Spanish New Mexico.
-Invited papers in the “Deep Ecologies of the Northern Rio Grande” session at the Society for American Archaeology meeting, Washington DC. (with Julia Morris)
+Invited papers in the “Deep Ecologies of the Northern Rio Grande” session at the SAA meeting, Wash.
+DC. (with J. Morris)

 2018.
 The Rio Grande Origins of the Plains Biographic Tradition.
 Invited paper, Southwest Symposium.
-University of Colorado, Boulder.
+UC Boulder.

 2017.
 The objects of ethical displacement.
-Invited keynote lecture, “Ethical and Political Materialities”, Princeton University.
+Invited keynote, “Ethical and Political Materialities”, Princeton Univ.

 2017.
 Biographic Rock Art of New Mexico: Counter-Archives of Colonialism.
 Invited lecture, Mayer Center Symposium.
-Denver Art Museum (with Lindsay Montgomery)
+Denver Art Museum (with L. Montgomery)

 2017.
 Comanche Rock Art as Counter-Archive.
-Invited paper, School for Advanced Research Advanced Seminar, Santa Fe, NM (with Lindsay Montgomery)
+Invited paper, SAR Advanced Seminar, Santa Fe (with L. Montgomery)

 2017.
 Latitudinal Movements in Tiwa-Apache History.
-Invited paper, Amerind Advanced Seminar, Dragoon, AZ (with Sunday Eiselt)
+Invited paper, Amerind Advanced Seminar, Dragoon, AZ (with S. Eiselt)

 2017.
 A Thousand Years of Taos Counterculture.
 Embudo Valley Library, Dixon, NM.

 2017.
 The image, the host, and the question of media archaeology.
-Plenary speaker at Theoretical Archaeology Group meetings, University of Toronto.
+Plenary speaker at Theoretical Archaeology Group meetings, Univ. of Toronto.

 2017.
 Latitudinal Movements in Tiwa-Apache History.
-In “Movement and Becoming in the American Southwest” session at the Society for American Archaeology meeting, Vancouver.
+In “Movement and Becoming in the American Southwest” session at the S.A.A. meeting, Vancouver.

 2017.
 Comanche Archaeology and the Theater of War.
-Invited lecture, Syracuse University.
+Invited lecture, Syracuse Univ.

 2017.
 Comanche Archaeology and the Theater of War.
 2017 Distinguished Archaeology Lecturer.
-University of Colorado Boulder.
+UC Boulder.

 2017.
 On the Interpretation of Archaic Rock Art.
-Invited lecture, Southwest Seminars, Santa Fe, NM.
+Invited lecture, Southwest Seminars, Santa Fe.

 2017.
 Barbarian Culture: Researches into the other Other.
 2017 Distinguished Archaeology Lecturer.
-University of Colorado Boulder.
+UC Boulder.

 2013.
 An Archaeology of Doings: Secularism and the Study of Pueblo Religion.
 School for Advanced Research Press, Santa Fe.